dnicolasespinoza/dnicolasespinoza.github.io/_sources/ch3_ContGeoMech.md

 Calculate the total horizontal stresses in a section of the Barnett Shale located at 7,950 ft (TVD) using the theory of linear elasticity.
 Assume a constant vertical stress gradient $\mathrm{d}S_v/\mathrm{d}z = 23.8$ MPa/km, overpressure parameter $\lambda_p = 0.7$, shale Young's modulus $E = 5 \times 10^6$ psi, Poisson's ratio $\nu = 0.22$, and tectonic strains $\varepsilon_{hmin} = 0$ and $\varepsilon_{Hmax} = 0.0002$.
+Finally, write down the corresponding effective stress tensor and total stress tensor as 3$\times$3 matrices.

 SOLUTION